Dementia, Autoimmune Evaluation, Serum

 -Neuroimaging findings atypical for degenerative etiology

-3. Neuronal or muscle cytoplasmic antibodies (amphiphysin, Purkinje cell antibody-type 2 [PCA-2], collapsin response-mediator protein-5 neuronal [CRMP-5-IgG], or glutamic acid decarboxylase [GAD65] antibody).
+-Neuronal or muscle cytoplasmic antibodies (amphiphysin, Purkinje cell antibody-type 2: PCA-2, collapsin response-mediator protein-5 neuronal: CRMP-5-IgG, or glutamic acid decarboxylase: GAD65 antibody).

 Negative results do not exclude autoimmune dementia or cancer.

-This test does not detect Ma1 or Ma2 antibodies (alias: MaTa).
-Ma2 antibody has been described in patients with brainstem and limbic encephalitis in the context of testicular germ cell neoplasms.
+This test does not detect Ma1 or Ma2 antibodies (alias: MaTa), which are sometimes associated with brainstem and limbic encephalitis in the context of testicular germ cell neoplasms.
 Scrotal ultrasound is advisable in men who present with unexplained subacute encephalitis.